Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Methodology

 The key difference between LDA and the CTM is the assumption for the topic proportions, $\theta_d$.
-The CTM assumes that topic proportions arise from a logistic normal distribution---which has a mean vector ($\mu$) and a covariance matrix ($\Sigma$)---in contrast to LDA, which assumes that topic proportions arise from a Dirichlet distribution.
+The CTM assumes that topic proportions follow a logistic normal distribution---which has a mean vector ($\mu$) and a covariance matrix ($\Sigma$)---as opposed to LDA, which assumes that topic proportions come from a Dirichlet distribution.
 Consistent with the more realistic assumptions of correlating topics, the CTM yields higher values for statistics that measure the predictive performance regarding unseen documents \citep{blei2007}.
 The generative process of the CTM can be written as follows (local mathematical notation):